couchbase/query/docs/n1ql-preview-model.md

 A powerful feature of N1QL is the ability to construct arbitrary object expressions.
 N1QL uses JSON syntax for this purpose.
-These object expressions can be used in any expression context in N1QL, but their biggest impact is when projected in the SELECT clause to transform result objects into arbitrary shapes as needed.
+These object expressions can be used in any expression context, but their biggest impact is when projected in the SELECT clause to transform result objects into arbitrary shapes as needed.

 Arrays can be constructed over arbitrary expressions, including nested arrays and objects.

     [ expression, ... ]

-The following query extracts the rewards number as an array, along with the customer name.
-This could be useful if the client application or other consumer expects an array of rewards numbers per customer.
+The following query extracts the rewards number as an array.
+This could be useful if the client application or other data consumer expects an array of rewards numbers per customer.

     SELECT name, [ rewards_number ] AS rewards_numbers
     FROM customer